4-7 May 2026

 To foster international participation, this course will be held online

-The R statistical language has enjoyed wide and rapid adoption by many ecologists and is used across many ecological subdisciplines for statistical analyses and the production of
+The R statistical language has enjoyed wide and rapid adoption by many ecologists, and is used across many ecological subdisciplines for statistical analyses and the production of

 publication-quality figures.
 For community ecologists using R, one of the most-used, and useful, add-on packages is vegan, which provides a wide range of functionality covering inter alia

-focus on the use of ordination methods and on the use of restricted permutations to test a range of experimental designs.
+the use of ordination methods and on the use of restricted permutations to test a range of experimental designs.

-We will focus on when and how to use multivariate methods including unconstrained and constrained ordination (CCA, RDA, Constrained PCoA), as well as between-group tests such as PERMANOVA.
-We
+In particular, we discuss when and how to use multivariate methods including unconstrained and constrained ordination (CCA, RDA, Constrained PCoA), as well as between-group tests such as

-ordination model, to diagnostics, plotting, etc.
+constrained ordination model, to diagnostics, plotting, etc.

 This course is suitable for PhD students (including senior thesis-based masters students) and researchers working with multivariate data sets in biology (inter alia ecology, animal science